使用警語:中文譯文來源為 Google 翻譯,僅供參考,實際內容請以英文原文為主

 Tim Call - Analyst

-Actually, it actually is because you've got a whole series of things that you really needed to manage, your costs, modest increases.
-Just, a changing environment, and to hold the margins or slightly increase them, is a, is an accomplishment, and we're happy with it.
+Tim, it actually is because you've got a whole series of things that you really needed to manage.
+Your costs, modest increases, just a changing environment.
+And to hold the margins or slightly increase them is an accomplishment, and we're happy with it.

 Tim Call - Analyst

-And that's great, and, I was wondering about other expense.
-It's it was $146 million versus last year a gain of $17 million and that's quite a swing.
-Was there anything, recurring in there or unusual?
+And that's great.
+And I was wondering about other expense.
+It's $146 million versus last year, a gain of $17 million, and that's quite a swing.
+Was there anything recurring in there or unusual?

 Paul Driscoll - Chief Financial Officer, Vice President, Treasurer, Secretary